kkkamur07/SCA-Paper-Code/README.md

 - **`markov-chain.R`**: Implements the Markov chain analysis to study the dynamics of sovereign credit rating transitions.
 - **`transition-matrix.R`**: Includes the code for constructing the Transition Probability Matrix (TPM), which quantifies the likelihood of ratings transitions.

+## Data Files

+- **`/data/global_south.xlsx`**: Contains the list of countries classified as part of the global south.
+This data is used to analyze potential biases in sovereign credit ratings.
+- **`/data/g20.xlsx`**: Lists the countries that are members of the G20, also used in the bias analysis within the regression models.
+- **`/data/credit-rating-transitions.xlsx`**: Provides historical credit rating data for various countries, used in constructing the Transition Probability Matrix (TPM).
+- **`/data/transition-matrix-moodys.xlsx`**: Contains the calculated transition matrix specific to Moody's sovereign credit ratings.
+- **`/data/data.xlsx`**: The master dataset that includes all factors used in the regression analysis, such as macroeconomic indicators and socio-political factors.

 ## Authors

 - **Sahil Jadhav**